 Although much has been written, studied, and developed concerning the treatment of the addict, not much has been developed in the way of fostering family healing within the addict’s close relations.
 Many fail to recognize the effect the addict’s use and behavior have had on the family.
 Family members themselves don’t always recognize the full impact of addiction in their lives.
 For many, returning home may not be as joyous as one would hope.
-This curricula is designed to nurture healing and growth within the family unit.
+This curriculum is designed to nurture healing and growth within the family unit.
 It is my hope that it will complement and enhance the client’s treatment episode, while teaching valuable skills to both the client and willing members of the client’s family, fostering understanding, compassion, and cohesiveness, to aid in a successful recovery for all.
 After all, it has been suggested that addiction is a family disease.
 If this is so, why would it be absurd to think that recovery can’t be a family process as well?

 -Melissa Edwards, Family Empowerment Coordinator